 The Revolution in Haiti was the unexpected consequence of the French Revolution.
-The French Revolution failed.
-The Haitian Revolution succeeded—it was the largest slave uprising since Spartacus’s rebellion against the Roman Republic 1900 years ago, and it resulted in Haiti becoming the only country to be won by former slaves.
+The French Revolution failed but the Haitian Revolution was successful.
+It was the largest slave uprising since Spartacus’s rebellion against the Roman Republic 1900 years ago, and it resulted in Haiti becoming the only country to be won by former slaves.
 The Haitian Revolution began on 22 August 1791 and ended on 1 January 1804, with the colony’s independence.

 Toussaint Louverture, now known as the “Father of Haiti,” was the most prominent leader of the revolution.
 Born as a slave in Haiti, the French controlled section of Saint-Domingue, he was inspired by the rhetoric of the French Revolution.
 In 1791, he proclaimed that he was a free man and a Jacobin, and began to campaign for Haiti’s independence.

 In 1789, there were 40,000 whites in San-Domingue, 28,000 mulattoes and free blacks, and 452,000 black slaves.
 Two-thirds of the slave population was born in Africa—since they were not raised in slave societies, they were not used to being submissive.
 The European colonists monopolized the administrative posts.
 The sugar planters, known as grands blancs (Big Whites), employed most of the slaves—they behaved like aristocrats and were despised by the slaves and the lower-class whites (petit blancs or Small Whites).